0oMarko0/ebike-nodeJs/README.md

 - [Webstorm](https://www.jetbrains.com/webstorm/) free license with ulaval email

 ## Run The Application
+#### From Aws
+The application is hosted on AWS and is accessible at: [http://ebike-prod.us-east-1.elasticbeanstalk.com/readme](http://http://ebike-prod.us-east-1.elasticbeanstalk.com/readme)

 #### From Docker-compose
 **It may be a good idea to start clean and prune all the container image and network you have on your computer**
 ```